aptech/docs/docs/CR-denseToSp.rst

 A dense matrix is just a normal format matrix.

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to denseToSp.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`denseToSp`.

 Examples